-Although the MCMC analysis is carried out for sterile particles with the above described momentum distributions, it has implications for a wide class of models.
-As is well known (see e.g. \cite{acero, Cuoco:2005qr}), the cosmological implications of a hot a sterile component is captured effectively by just two parameters: a) the contribution of the component to the present day energy density, usually reported in terms of the effective mass parameter: $m_{\rm eff}$ b) the contribution of the component to the energy density at the time of the CMB decoupling, usually reported in terms of $\Delta N_{\rm eff}$ \footnote{In the models we will discussing, this is same as $\Delta N_{\rm eff}$ at the time of neutrino decoupling} .
+Although the MCMC analysis is carried out for sterile particles with the above-described momentum distributions, it has implications for a wide class of models.
+As is well known (see e.g. \cite{acero, Cuoco:2005qr}), the cosmological implications of a hot a sterile component is captured effectively by just two parameters: a) the contribution of the component to the present-day energy density, usually reported in terms of the effective mass parameter $m_{\rm eff}$; b) the contribution of the component to the energy density at the time of the CMB decoupling, usually reported in terms of $\Delta N_{\rm eff}$ \footnote{In the models we will discuss, this is same as $\Delta N_{\rm eff}$ at the time of neutrino decoupling.}.
 These parameters are determined by the first two moments of the momentum distribution and the mass of the sterile particle.
-Two models with equal values of $m_{\rm eff}$ and $\Delta N_{\rm eff}$ will have the same physics even if the functional form of the associated momentum distributions is different.
-We translate the results of the analysis for our model parameters to results on the effective parameters.
-Our results therefore have direct implications for other well motivated momentum distributions such as a thermal distribution with a different temperature from that the of Standard Model\cite{Feng:2008mu, Das:2010ts,Berlin:2019pbq}, the Dodelson-Widrow distribution \cite{Dodelson:1993je} or distributions similar to the Dodeldon-Widrow discussed in Refs~.\cite{sim1, sim2}.
+Two models with equal values of $m_{\rm eff}$ and $\Delta N_{\rm eff}$ will have the same phenomenological effects even if the form of the momentum distribution is different.
+We use these properties to translate the results of the analysis for our model parameters to results on the effective parameters.
+Our results, therefore, have direct implications for other well-motivated momentum distributions such as a thermal distribution with a different temperature from that of the Standard Model\cite{Feng:2008mu, Das:2010ts,Das:2017nub,Berlin:2019pbq}, the Dodelson-Widrow distribution \cite{Dodelson:1993je} or distributions similar to the Dodeldon-Widrow discussed in Refs~.\cite{sim1, sim2}.

-Our paper is structured as follows: In Sec.~\ref{sec:HDM}, we present our model and the mapping onto generic phenomenological parameters; in Sec.~\ref{sec:mcmc}, we perform a MCMC analysis against a suite of up-to-date cosmological data and discuss the extent at which the $\nu_{\rm NT}\Lambda$CDM can resolve the $S_8$-tension; in Sec.~\ref{disc}, we draw implications of our results for other HDM models; finally, we conclude in Sec.~\ref{sec:concl}.
+Our paper is structured as follows: In Sec.~\ref{sec:HDM}, we present our model and the mapping onto generic phenomenological parameters; in Sec.~\ref{sec:mcmc}, we perform an MCMC analysis against a suite of up-to-date cosmological data and discuss the extent to which the $\nu_{\rm NT}\Lambda$CDM can resolve the $S_8$-tension; in Sec.~\ref{disc}, we draw implications of our results for other HDM models; finally, we conclude in Sec.~\ref{sec:concl}.